Corporal Punishment (wrestler): Return of Cpl. Punishment

 Within a month, however, McDevitt would return to the ring in a long-running feud between himself and Adam Flash.
 It began at MCW's second show when a "fan" jumped the guardrail while McDevitt was informing the audience of the promotion's upcoming shows.
 This fan was later revealed to be Flash and was escorted from the building by security while McDevitt had to be carried to the back.
 Their confrontations referenced alleged real-life animosity between the two in what was essentially a "worked shoot".
 Flash returned to MCW at Shamrock Cup VI and provoked McDevitt into a fight after attacking his then wife Kim McDevitt.
 The brawl ended up having the entire MCW locker room enter the ring to pull the two men apart and was eventually stopped by the State Athletic Commission for excessive violence.
 Flash defeated Julio Dinero later on in the event and used a loophole in the pre-match stipulation to win the MEWF Heavyweight Championship.

 On July 22, the two finally met at MCW's "Red, White, Black & Bruised" in a "fans bring the weapons" street fight at the Fort Meade Pavilion.
 While TNA's Sonjay Dutt, Monty Brown and Christian Cage were billed as the main attractions, the match between McDevitt and Flash was considered the highlight of the show with all "the blood & violence that wrestling in Fort Meade Pavilion can provide".
-Their match include the use of a miniature beer keg as well as thumbtacks, barbed wire and a flaming table.
-The MEWF Beavyweight Championship was also on the line, however, outside interference from D. J. Hyde & JD Michaels would cause him to lose the match.
+Their match include the use of a miniature beer keg as well as thumbtacks, barbed wirfe and a flaming table.
+The MEWF Heavyweight Championship was also on the line, however, outside interference from D. J. Hyde & JD Michaels would cause him to lose the match.

 On September 10, McDevitt wrestled Hyde and Michaels in a grudge match at MCW's "Tribute to the Legends".
 He was originally scheduled to have a mystery partner, however, this was changed to t 6-man tag team match with Headbanger Mosh and Orlando Jordan versus Bad Boy Luke, D. J. Hyde, and J. D. Michaels.
 McDevitt continued his feud with Flash facing him in tag team match with Christian York at "Monster Mash" on October 29, 2006, and The Dudley Boyz a month later.